gardener/gardener/docs/development/high-availability.md

     Hence, the node spread is done on best-effort basis only.

-    However, if the shoot cluster has defined no failure tolerance, the `whenUnsafisfiable` field should be set to `DoNotSchedule`.
+    However, if the shoot cluster has defined a failure tolerance type, the `whenUnsafisfiable` field should be set to `DoNotSchedule`.

   - ... and the failure tolerance type of the shoot cluster is `zone`, then the component should also have a second `topologySpreadConstraint` ensuring the replicas are spread over the zones: